 Hiking and Biking – National Recreation Trail

-Alamosa South Bluff National Recreation Trail begins off of Hansen’s Bluff Road in the southeast edge of Alamosa National Wildlife Refuge.
+Alamosa South Bluff National Recreation Trail begins off of Hansen’s Bluff Road on the southeast edge of Alamosa National Wildlife Refuge.
 The trail traverses from north to south through riparian corridors, wetlands, and river oxbows.
-It is very easy to follow- no tricky intersections nor unclear pathways.
+It’s very easy to follow as there are no tricky intersections nor unclear pathways.

 If you wish to visit Alamosa South Bluff Trail, do not forget to bring binoculars.
 From the trail, you will see birds like Sandhill cranes, Bald and Golden Eagles, Lewis’ woodpeckers, Black-billed magpies, Willow flycatchers, and Yellow-billed cuckoos.
 There are elks, mule deers, pronghorns, coyotes, and beavers as well.

 The trail is open from sunrise to sunset and does not have an entry and parking fee.
-While in the refuge, never wander off trail and bicycles must stay on the proper lane.
+While in the refuge, never wander off-trail and bicycles must stay on the proper lane.
 Pets must be on leash and hunting, fishing, and camping are prohibited.
-Finally, dress appropriately and do not forget to bring water, a sunscreen or anything else to make your outdoor experience comfortable.
+Finally, dress appropriately, and don’t forget to bring water, sunscreen, or anything else to make your outdoor experience comfortable.

 Another national recreation trail located inside the refuge is the Rio Grande Nature Trail.
 Be sure to hike it too!

 From Alamosa, drive through US Highway 160 East for 4.3 miles.
 Turn right onto County Road 114 S/ Newsome Road then turn left onto County Road 8 South.
 Finally, turn right and stay on S 116 Road/ Hansen’s Bluff Road.
 The trail is on the left side just off the road.